smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/10 - Any, All, and Some.md

 Given the following tables: `Sales Representatives` and `Top Selling Products by Quarter`; calculate the following commissions for the year.

-*  If all the top selling products for the quarter are from one region only, all sales representatives from that region receive a $1000 bonus.
+*  If all the top-selling products for the quarter are from one region only, all sales representatives from that region receive a $1000 bonus.
-*  If the top selling products for the quarter are from different regions, all sales representatives from those regions receive a $250 bonus.
+*  If the top-selling products for the quarter are from different regions, all sales representatives from those regions receive a $250 bonus.
-*  If a sales representative is assigned to a region that did not have a top selling product for the year, they receive a goat.
+*  If a sales representative is assigned to a region that did not have a top-selling product for the year, they receive a goat.

 | SalesRepID | Region |
 |------------|--------|